Saint Vincent Panels: Panel of the Prince: alternative hypothesis

 One of the more controversial issues concerning the panels is the depiction of Prince Henry the Navigator.
 At first glance, the appearance of the man in black in the third panel is quite compatible with traditional conceptions of Prince Henry's likeness: a man with a light moustache and distinctive black round chaperon such as can be found in numerous representations today.
-However, there are strong reasons to doubt that this is him.
+However, there are strong reasons to doubt that this is he.